• Roxy Stasyszyn

 Public education is changing here in the Yukon, and the system wasn’t built to de-colonize itself.
 FNSB is leading the way, and I want to be a part of that because I want my country to heal from the genocide baked into the Indian Act that shaped Canada.

 I understand that this work starts with honesty and authenticity, and it depends on the comprehension of deep time and place that holds more – so much more – than what can be squeezed into a colonial worldview.
-I believe FNSB is helping lead Yukoners toward a more honest and grounded future, and I want to contribute to that work.

 • Jessi Pascal